pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_staffing.rst

 Staffing
 ##########################

 You can designate a team of people to help you run your course.
+Two roles are available to provide different levels of access to options for working with students, grading, and other course staff.

 * Staff members